 If that becomes the case, you’ll have to lower your dosage ever further, down to as low as 2,5mgs a day.

-Don’t worry, RAD140 is quite potent at lower dosages and you should experience most of the benefits attributed to this SARM, although the results will come about a bit slower.
+Don’t worry, RAD140 is quite potent at lower dosages and you should experience most of the benefits attributed to this SARM, although the results will come slightly slower.

 How To PCT For RAD140

 Doing PCT for RAD140 is quite simple.

 First things first, there are two SERMs that come into mind when it comes to doing PCT for RAD140, those being Nolvadex and Clomid.
 The former is a bit weaker compared to Clomid and since the suppression experienced by RAD140 can be quite high, I recommend that you take Clomid as your PCT supplement of choice.